 Alessa is a software solution designed to support financial institutions to implement procedures that support an effective BSA and AML compliance program.
 The solution provides capabilities to support due diligence, ongoing monitoring of customers and transactions, reporting activities and more.
 It also is adaptable to changing regulations.

 Alessa integrates with existing core systems and can be tailored to the financial institution’s needs and size.
-Specific functionality in the solution includes:
+We offer a variety of AML compliance solutions, including:

 - Identity verification and customer due diligence for KYC/KYB

 - Sanctions, PEPs, watchlist, crypto/virtual currency and other forms of screening